fengyuruhui98/File/write/Daily/癸卯日志/June.md

 @18:51

 ## Daily
 Morning, I ate nothing but the medicine, then I slept until 10:35, then I got the company.
+Then I do the sign for the salary for the work out, then at noon, I didn't went to ate lunch, then we wentto the CMMI meeting, the Japanese looked really like my grandfather in law, and called miyazaki.
+I told Liuguiangpu that I didn't felt good and we did the tests at the office and found that I was effected by the COV-19, then I told Wunmin and then left the company, then I went to the hotel, and ordered the take away foods of fish and then rest for the afternoon, night I read the test...
+The breakfast of tomorrow had to order at the respection desk...

 # 22:41 Tue, Jun 13, 2023